 This all-new Course was launched in 2015 to meet the needs of those who wish to acquire an in-depth knowledge of Heraldry.

-The course, which is suitable both for beginners and for reasonably experienced heraldists, is designed to prepare students for the Examinations offered by The Heraldry Society.
+The course, which is suitable both for beginners and for reasonably experienced heraldists, is designed to prepare students for the Examinations offered by the IHGS and the Heraldry Society.
 As such it covers the full range of heraldically useful sources to considerable depth, making it the best available course for those who simply wish to have the best heraldic knowledge-base so that their research is as good as it can be.

-Students may enrol at any time by either by purchasing through our shop or completing the Enrolment Form and paying the full fee or first instalment as set out in the accompanying Schedule of Fees form.
-All students are entitled to reduced fees for attending Institute day courses and seminars.
+Students may enrol at any time by either by purchasing through our shop or completing the Enrolment Form and paying the full fee.
+All students are entitled to reduced fees for attending Institute day courses and seminar.

 The pace of instruction will be determined by the time available to the individual student.
 There is no set time limit; students may complete the assignments at their own pace.
 However, it is perceived that the student is unlikely to gain full benefit from the course if it is completed in less than six months.

-The Heraldry Online Course prepares those students who wish to gain qualifications for examination by the Heraldry Society.
+The Heraldry Online Course prepares those students who wish to gain qualifications for examination by the IHGS and the Heraldry Society.
 Students who go on to undertake The Correspondence Course in Genealogy will be exempt from Lecture 20: Heraldry.

 Progress through practical assignments and academic study leads to the Intermediate Certificate in Heraldry.
 Further practical experience and the submission of a thesis or dissertation can lead to the Diploma in Heraldry.

-Further details concerning examinations are available from The Examinations Officer of the Heraldry Society.
+Further details concerning examinations are available from The Examinations Officer of the IHGS and the Heraldry Society.

 The Course comprises 6 lecture modules to be downloaded.
-These lecture modules will enable the student to cover in full the syllabus required for the Examinations of the Heraldry Society.
+These lecture modules will enable the student to cover in full the syllabus required for the Examinations of the IHGS and the Heraldry Society.